phill-holland/polymorphic-program/README.md

 # Example Output

-Below is an example output from the program, as you can see, it's not entirely obvious at first glance what this program does.
+Below are some example outputs from the program, as you can see, it's not entirely obvious at first glance what this program does, and demonstrates the many many different ways one can write some code to do the same thing.

-(note some bugs, empty { } function blocks! the y variable isn't declared at top as an integer!)

 ```
 #include <iostream>